tststs/atom-ternjs/README.md

 Make sure <a href="https://nodejs.org">Node.js</a> is installed and the PATH variable is set.
 Make sure <a href="http://git-scm.com">GIT</a> is installed and the PATH variable is set.

+Configure your project
+* Navigate to Packages -> Atom Ternjs -> Configure project
+* The config view appears.
+* Hit "Save & Restart Server" to create/update the .tern-project file

+If configure project does not work for you
-In your project root create a file named .tern-project
+* In your project root create a file named .tern-project.

-* With default config via menu (Packages -> Atom Ternjs -> Create default .tern-project) or by adding it manually.
 See docs @ http://ternjs.net/doc/manual.html#configuration.
 * Check path in loadEagerly
 * Restart the server via Packages -> Atom Ternjs -> Restart server

-If a root file named .tern-project is not found ~/.tern-config serves as a default.

 Example .tern-project file (customize to your own needs):
 ```